HornetMM-Team/HornetMM/README.md

 🚧 W.I.P 🚧

 >[!NOTE]
-> I dont know when Ill make it work
+> I dont know when Ill make it work, if you have a idea to compile for python, post it in disscustions

 <h3>Building(Windows; Difficulty: Easy)</h3>
 🚧 W.I.P 🚧

 >[!NOTE]
-> I dont know when Ill make it work
+> I dont know when Ill make it work, if you have a idea to compile for python, post it in disscustions

 ‎
 ‎
 ‎